Isaac Wolfe Bernheim

-In 1931, the Frederick Law Olmsted firm was asked to design the park.
-They created roadways, paths, and natural areas, planted trees, and turned the farmland back into meadows, lawns, and forest.
-Sparing no expense, Bernheim provided the capital to add lakes, rivers, and ponds for "an enlivening effect."
-Nineteen years later, in 1950, the Bernheim Forest officially opened and was ultimately given to the people of Kentucky in trust.
+In 1931, he asked the Frederick Law Olmsted firm to design the arboretum.
+They created roadways, paths, and natural areas, planted trees, and turned the farmland back into meadows, lawns, and forests.
+Sparing no expense, Isaac provided the capital to add lakes, rivers, and ponds for "an enlivening effect."

-Bernheim is the largest privately-owned natural area in Kentucky.
 Today, the arboretum's holly collection is among the best in North America, with more than 700 specimens representing over 350 individual species and cultivars.

 Love is like the wild rose-brier;